Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

    * List installed applications.
 3. Develop a key skill for managing installed applications in Linux, essential for any security analyst.

-# 2. Exploring Linux Shell Interactions: Understanding Input, Output, and Basic Calculations
+# 2. Examine Input and Output in the Linux Shell

 ## Scenario
 As a security professional, it’s important to understand the concept of communicating with your computer via the shell.